1lann/log4shelldetect/README.md

 # log4shelldetect

-Scans a file or folder recursively for jar files that may be vulnerable to Log4Shell (CVE-2021-44228) by inspecting the class paths inside the jar.
+Scans a file or folder recursively for Java programs that may be vulnerable to Log4Shell (CVE-2021-44228) by inspecting the class paths inside files.

-If you only want possibly vulnerable jars to be printed rather than all jars, run with `-mode list`.
+If you only want possibly vulnerable files to be printed rather than all files, run with `-mode list`.

 ## Usage